DarkHorse109707/DarkHorse109707/README.md

-# Hello there, I'm a Full Stack Software Engineer with morden Web Technologies and focused on VoIP, Generative AI, VoIP, Chatbot, Video Streaming, Forex Trading, Blockchain, Python, and DevOps.
+# Hello there, I'm a Full Stack Software Engineer with morden Web Technologies and focused on VoIP, Generative AI, LLM, Video Streaming, Forex Trading, Blockchain, Python, and DevOps.

 Welcome to my GitHub profile!
 I'm a VoIP Engineer with a strong focus on AI development and real-time communications.